 If this is the case, it’s important to check with your licensing authority to ensure they allow this.

-Whether you own an MPV, saloon or traditional black cab, at Taxi Insurer, we have an extensive panel of taxi insurers that can offer a tailored quote and the best possible deal for your specific requirements.
+Whether you own an MPV or saloon and is an Uber driver, or you drive a traditional black cab, at Taxi Insurer, we have an extensive panel of taxi insurers that can offer a quote and the best possible deal for your specific requirements.

 With Taxi Insurer, you can expect to receive some of the following benefits from your taxi insurance: